chrismdp/cardpirates/rules/index.md

 Deal the remaining cards to the players.
 In 2 player games each player should have 6 cards, in 3 player games each should have 4 cards and in 4 player games each will have 3 cards.

 Cards in a players hand have different uses.
 The number cards are *crew cards* and can be used to sail the ship and to fight battles.
 The Jack and Queen cards are new *first mates* you've recruited - they have a treasure map you can used to recover treasure on an island.
-The Kings represent *island governors* - you can sail them back to their island for a reward.
+The Kings represent *island governors* - you can sail them back to their island for a reward, or keep them as a prisoner on your ship.
 The Aces represent *treasure*.

 # Aim